AdamBoley/Love-Sandwiches/README.md

 This is a command line project, so the terminal is run using the `python3 run.py` command.
 This runs the code in the run.py file.

+User Stories - what should the project do?

+1. Collect sales data from the user

+2. Add sales data into worksheet

+3. Calculate surplus numbers

+4. Add surplus data to wurplus worksheet

+5. Calculate the average sales for the last 5 days

+6. Add calculated stock numbers into the stock worksheet

+7. Print stock recommendations

+8. Check that all user inputs are valid

+Collecting sales data from the user

+The project is set to expect sales data from the user in the csv format - comma-separated values

+This allows data to be saved in a table format - useful for spreadsheets